NHSDigital/record-a-vaccination-guidance/app/reporting.md

 For custom reports, you must enter a past date range, up to a maximum of 2 weeks.

-**Note:** The maximum 2-week restriction is temporary, and we’re looking to remove this soon.
+**Note:** The maximum 2 week restriction is temporary, and we’re looking to remove this soon.

 ![Screen showing a user selecting a custom date range](/images/report-dates.png)